The best sandwich in every state

 New Mexico: Albuquerque Turkey, Relish, Albuquerque

-It's not unusual to see a queue at this Uptown joint, focused on epicurean sandwiches made fresh with organic produce every day.
-Relish's menu makes good use of hatch chiles (the green chilli that New Mexico is famed for), with crowds snapping up the Albuquerque Turkey.
-Combining toasted sourdough heavy with roasted turkey, havarti cheese, chipotle mayo and the kicking green chilli, it's consistently good.
+It's not unusual to see a long line at this Albuquerque joint, focused on gourmet sandwiches freshly made with organic produce every day.
+Relish's menu makes good use of hatch chiles (the green chile that New Mexico is famed for), with crowds snapping up the Albuquerque Turkey.
+Combining toasted sourdough with roasted turkey, havarti cheese, chipotle mayo, and the kicking green chile, it's consistently good.

 New York: pastrami sandwich, Katz's Deli, New York City

-Quite possibly the most famous sandwich on this list, Katz's pastrami on rye is as an ubiquitous New York experience as walking through Central Park.
-The two slices of traditional rye bread hug a mountain of pastrami that's smoked to juicy perfection and carved to your specifications.
-You can top it off with mayo, but nothing beats the rich pastrami flavour.
+Quite possibly the most legendary sandwich on this list, Katz's pastrami on rye is an essential New York experience, made famous by the film When Harry Met Sally.
+Two slices of traditional rye bread hug a mountain of pastrami that's smoked to juicy perfection and carved to your liking.
+You can top it off with mayo, but nothing beats the rich pastrami flavor.
+It's worth waiting in line for.

 North Carolina: BLT, Merritt's Grill, Chapel Hill